Marc786/Task-it/README.md

 # Fastapi-template
-A python project template with fastapi.
-This template is intented for Rich type projects, but you can easily adapt it for more CRUD type projects.
+A small python project model with fastapi.
+This project model is intented for Rich type projects, but you can easily adapt it for more CRUD type projects.

-I use a basic task api as an example.
+I use a basic task api as an example for the model.

 # Project setup